-We are pleased to present the July 2017 edition of TLD Group Buzz, our quarterly e-newsletter designed to share important topics and trends impacting the healthcare ecosystem.
+We are pleased to present the October 2017 edition of TLD Group Buzz, our quarterly e-newsletter designed to share important topics and trends impacting the healthcare ecosystem.
 As organization development consultants, seasoned executive coaches, and academicians, TLD Group’s team strives to weave the latest trends into our customized client solutions.
 For more information on how TLD Group partners with our clients to capitalize on these and other leadership trends, visit our Solutions page.
 Please send any comments and feedback to firstname.lastname@example.org.

 HEALTHCARE ECOSYSTEM LEADERSHIP MODEL (HELM™) SPOTLIGHT